easystats/report/tests/testthat/_snaps/windows/report.ivreg.md

       Formula contains log- or sqrt-terms.
 See help("standardize") for how such terms are standardized.
     Output
-      We fitted a linear model to predict packs with rprice, rincome, salestax (formula: log(packs) ~ log(rprice) + log(rincome)).
+      We fitted a linear model to predict packs with rprice, rincome and salestax (formula: log(packs) ~ log(rprice) + log(rincome)).
 The model's explanatory power is substantial (R2 = 0.42, adj.
 R2 = 0.39).
 The model's intercept,
-      corresponding to rprice = 0, rincome = 0, is at 9.43 (95% CI [6.69, 12.17],
+      corresponding to rprice = 0 and rincome = 0, is at 9.43 (95% CI [6.69, 12.17],
       t(45) = 6.94, p < .001).
 Within this model:

         - The effect of rprice [log] is statistically significant and negative (beta =